 Interactive WhatsApp Messages

-Interactive WhatsApp Messages let you add buttons, lists, location, and contact cards to WhatsApp messages sent from HighLevel Workflows.
-This article covers what interactive messages are, which interactive WhatsApp message types you can send in HighLevel and how to configure them within Workflows.
+Interactive WhatsApp Messages let you add buttons, lists, location, and contact cards to WhatsApp messages sent from CRM Workflows.
+This article covers what interactive messages are, which interactive WhatsApp message types you can send, and how to configure them within Workflows.

 What are Interactive WhatsApp Messages?

-HighLevel supports Interactive WhatsApp Messages directly inside the Automation module.
-A new action called WhatsApp Interactive Messages makes it easy to send rich, interactive experiences to your customers on WhatsApp.
+The CRM supports Interactive WhatsApp Messages directly inside the Automation module.
+The WhatsApp Interactive Messages action makes it easy to send rich, interactive experiences to your customers on WhatsApp.
 With this feature, you can send:

 Key Benefits of Interactive WhatsApp Messages